Swiss Federal Institute for Forest, Snow and Landscape Research

-The Swiss Federal Institute for Forest, Snow and Landscape Research WSL (short WSL, Eidgenössische Forschungsanstalt für Wald, Schnee und Landschaft WSL, Institut fédéral de recherches sur la forêt, la neige et le paysage WSL, Istituto federale di ricerca per la foresta, la neve e il paesaggio WSL) is a research organisation specialising in on forests, landscapes, biodiversity, natural hazards, snow and ice.
+The Swiss Federal Institute for Forest, Snow and Landscape Research WSL (WSL, Eidgenössische Forschungsanstalt für Wald, Schnee und Landschaft WSL, Institut fédéral de recherches sur la forêt, la neige et le paysage WSL, Istituto federale di ricerca per la foresta, la neve e il paesaggio WSL) is a research organisation specialising in on forests, landscapes, biodiversity, natural hazards, snow and ice.

 As of the end of 2024, WSL employed approximately 650 people.
 In addition to its headquarters in Birmensdorf and the SLF in Davos, it has operated branch offices in Lausanne and Cadenazzo since 1991 and in Sion since 1996.

 Tasks

 WSL forms part of the research institutes of the ETH Domain.
 Their remit is as follows: